 Despite this, Cuban doctors probably have fewer overall regulations to deal than American doctors because regulations come from the power of the purse and American doctors must deal with regulations from not only the government but also regulations from each of their various insurers.
 The US government has two major insurance programs, Medicare and Medicaid which impose the biggest bureaucratic work for doctors, but then every private insurer has their own paperwork requirements too, so doctors must manage vast office staff to help them with billing.
 American hospitals usually have more people working in billing than they have doctors!
 That isn’t true in countries like Canada where the government pays for everything.
 Billing is much less bureaucratic there because it is much simpler.

 So if American doctors want to practice medicine in a place with fewer regulations, I’d suggest that rather than quitting as Xu claims they are doing, that they try what one of my doctor friends did and emigrate to Canada.
-Salaries may be a bit lower there, but Canadian doctors are still very highly compensated and they can focus more on just practicing medicine rather than on paperwork, and there is universal health insurance, so practicing medicine is much more pleasant because there isn’t the awkward problem of having to limit care to people just because they cannot afford it.
+Salaries may be a bit lower there, but Canadian doctors are still very highly compensated and they can focus more on just practicing medicine rather than on paperwork.
+My friend likes practicing medicine under their universal health insurance system too, because there isn’t the awkward problem of having to withhold care from people just because they cannot afford it.